lmmx/pols/README.md

 As well as the `ls -l` style interface, the `drop_override` parameter (`--drop-override` in the CLI) will allow you to specify columns to keep, for more control and for ease of debugging.

+These are flags to include/exclude computed columns from being dropped.
+Typically, we don't discard columns when we compute them, but the underlying goal of this tool is to imitate `ls`, so we must.
+To see all the information `pols` collects, set `drop_override` to `""` (i.e. the empty list as a comma-separated string).

 ```bash
 $ pols
 .: